dask/dask-ml/docs/source/hyper-parameter-search.rst

 Briefly, this estimator is easy to use, has strong mathematical motivation and performs remarkably well.
 For more detail, see ":ref:`hyperparameter.hyperband-params`" and ":ref:`hyperparameter.hyperband-perf`".

-Two other adaptive hyperparameter optimization algorithms are implemented in these
+Two other adaptive hyperparameter optimization algorithms are implemented:
-classes:

 .. autosummary::
    dask_ml.model_selection.SuccessiveHalvingSearchCV